thlytras/rspiro/README.md

 software is provided "as is", without any express or implied warranty, and no implication of fitness for a particular use.

-If you find any bugs, feel free to send me an e-mail at thlytras@gmail.com
+If you find any bugs, please open an issue or, alternatively, send me e-mail to thlytras@gmail.com